MicrosoftDocs/well-architected/well-architected/reliability/redundancy.md

 #### Redundant architecture design

 Consider two approaches when you design a redundant architecture: active-active or active-passive.
 Choose your approach depending on the criticality of the user flow and system flow that the infrastructure components support.
 In terms of reliability, a multi-region active-active design helps you achieve the highest level of reliability possible, but it's significantly more expensive than an active-passive design.
 Deciding the appropriate geographic regions become the next critical choice.
 You can also use these design approaches for a single region by using availability zones.
+For more information, see [Recommendations for highly available multi-region design](highly-available-multi-region-design.md).

 #### Deployment stamps and units of scale